-Durham's probe into possible FBI misconduct is now criminal probe, sources say
+Durham's investigation into possible FBI misconduct is now criminal probe, sources say

-U.S. Attorney John Durham's ongoing probe into potential FBI and Justice Department misconduct has transitioned into a full-fledged criminal investigation, two sources familiar with the investigation told Fox News on Thursday night.
+U.S. Attorney John Durham's ongoing probe into potential FBI and Justice Department misconduct in the run-up to the 2016 election through the spring of 2017 has transitioned into a full-fledged criminal investigation, two sources familiar with the investigation told Fox News on Thursday night.

-One source added that DOJ Inspector General Michael Horowitz's upcoming report on FBI surveillance abuses will shed light on why Durham's probe has become a criminal inquiry.
+One source added that DOJ Inspector General Michael Horowitz's upcoming report on alleged FBI surveillance abuses against the Trump campaign will shed light on why Durham's probe has become a criminal inquiry.
 Horowitz announced on Thursday his report would be available to the public soon, with "few" redactions.

 The investigation's new status means Durham can subpoena witnesses, file charges, and impanel fact-finding grand juries.